Pitz72/PixelDebhTheGame/README.md

 - **Capture:** Get close to an enemy and press the capture button.
 - **Launch:** While holding a captured enemy, press the button again to launch it in the direction you're facing.
 - **Goal:** Collect all the retro-themed items (joysticks, floppy disks, cartridges) in each level to advance to the next.
-- **Boss Battle:** Face off against the mighty Cyclops Frog in a dedicated arena, using a new shooting ability to win!
+- **Boss Battle:** Face off against the mighty Cyclops Frog in his pixel-art glory!
+Use a special shooting ability to win this unique encounter.

 ## Features

--   Classic 2D platforming action
+-   Classic 2D platforming action with a consistent pixel-perfect look
 -   Vast, horizontally scrolling levels with a dynamic camera system
 -   Immersive parallax background for a sense of depth
--   An epic boss battle that introduces new game mechanics
+-   An epic, redesigned boss battle with a unique pixel-art sprite
 -   9 challenging levels with increasing difficulty
 -   Three unique enemy types: Globby, Hoppy (jumper), and Flappy (flyer)
 -   Special power-ups: Speed Boost, Shield, and the powerful Super Throw!